 We make parents aware of our policy via the school website.
+Paper copies are also available on request.

-H. Partnerships with other agencies
+M. Partnerships with other agencies

 The school recognises that it is essential to establish positive and effective working relationships with other agencies.
 Gladstone Road Primary School works closely with all local agencies and have built excellent relationships.
 These agencies include Early Help Service, Children and Families Service, Police, Health, Scarborough Borough Council, NSPCC ChildLine Schools' Service, National Youth Advocacy Service, Children's Centres, Compass Buzz/Reach, CAMHS, IDAS.